 Biobanking tissue for research

-Biobanking is when patients agree that we can take extra tissue or bodily fluids during an operation, biopsy or blood test for research.
+Biobanking is when patients agree that we can take extra or unused tissue or bodily fluids during an operation, biopsy or blood test for research.
 A biopsy is when a doctor removes a small amount of tissue or cells to examine under a microscope.

 Samples can include: